 The indicators above measure student performance in urban and all other public school districts respectively in the area of English language arts, (reading and writing).
-101112 The testing results are used to inform Rhode Island's accountability system and the requirements of the federal legislation known as No Child Left Behind, (NCLB).
+The testing results are used to inform Rhode Island's accountability system and the requirements of the federal legislation known as No Child Left Behind, (NCLB).
 Reading and writing ability is currently assessed via the New England Common Assessment (NECAP), which was developed with the states of New Hampshire and Vermont.
 The test reflects priorities for academic achievement endorsed by the Board of Regents, the Legislature (via Article 31), the Governor (via the Comprehensive Education Strategy) and the Children's Cabinet.
-Students earn 100 points for achieving the standard; 75 points for partially proficient, 50 points for the upper range of significantly below proficient and 25 points for the lower range of significantly below proficient.
+Students earn 100 points for achieving the standard; 75 points for partially proficient, 50 points for the upper range of significantly below proficient.
 Reading accounts for 80 percent of the English Language Arts score and writing for 20 percent.
 State average index proficiency scores are determined by taking the average score of all the valid test takers.
 Rhode Island's goal, as mandated by NCLB, is to demonstrate that all students meet proficiency by the year 2014.

-11 The data displayed under FY 2006 and FY 2007 are based on SY 2005 and SY 2006 actual respectively.
-The data displayed under FY 2008 and FY 2009 are projected data for SY 2007 and SY 2008 respectively
+390 10 The data displayed under FY 2007 and FY 2008 are based on SY 2006 and SY 2007 actual respectively.
+The data displayed under FY 2009 and FY 2010 are projected data for SY 2008 and SY 2009 respectively.
+The urban public school districts include Providence, Pawtucket, Central Falls and Woonsocket.
+Education Aid Average Index Proficiency Score for Mathematics Middle Level in Urban Districts

-10 No testing was given in SY 2004-2005.

-12 The urban public school districts include Providence, Pawtucket, Central Falls and Woonsocket